vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 and Śiva deities; images should be made of rice flour; hundreds of lighted lamps, saffron to be applied to the images, dhūpa to be guggulu; 108 offerings of milk and

 ghee; HV II.
 57-58 (from Kālottara).
-Prathamāstami--This is the first of the 14 yātrās of Bhuvane
+Prathamāṣṭami--This is the first of the 14 yātrās of Bhuvane

 śvara; on Mārg. kr.
 8; for increase of the life of the first child; Ganeśa and Varuṇa are worshipped and then bowing